 A constructive evaluation can be a motivational process for both receiver and giver, whether at work or play.
 The steps below are tailored to a speaker giving a speech but can be adapted to most circumstances.

 Provide an encouraging and constructive speech evaluation with these guidelines.

 1. Ask the speaker if there is anything specific you should listen for, or watch for, that the speaker wishes to improve upon.

 2. Review the speech objectives as presented in the manual.

 During the speech:

 After the speech:

-1. Applause to let the speaker know job well done!
+1. Applause to let the speaker know the job was well done!

 - Be supportive and encouraging.

 - Use 1st person to describe the speech elements.